Noeda/adaboost/README.md

-This is AdaBoost, implemeneted in Haskell in a generic way.
+This is AdaBoost, implemented in Haskell in a generic way.

 This is work in progress, check back later.